Aloe x ‘Lizard Lips’

 Light: Sun to part shade

-Soil: Well-draining potting soil amended with extra grit and perlite
+Soil: Well-draining potting soil amended with 50% pumice or perlite and (chicken) grit in a 2-1-1 ratio.

 Water: Moderate water during the growing periods and barely in the winter.